 This exciting addition to our tours sees us combine Tajikistan and Pakistan in search of some of the regions least-known species.
 Visiting three of the most spectacular mountain ranges on earth – Himalaya, Karakorum and Pamir – to bring together dramatic scenery, rare wildlife, pretty alpine flowers and some of the most exciting birds in Asia.
 The tour is focused around four species in particular, Large-billed Reed Warbler, White-cheeked Bushtit, Orange Bullfinch and Long-billed Grasshopper Warbler, the latter virtually unknown in recent history until we found the species on our scouting trip in 2022.
-A mouth-watering array of ‘supporting species’ include Sind Woodpecker, Blyth’s Rosefinch, White-throated Bushtit, Kashmir Nutcracker, Brooks’s Leaf Warbler, Lanceolated Jay, Mountain Chiffchaff, and one of the world’s most formidable ungulates, Markhor!
+A mouth-watering array of ‘supporting species’ include Blyth’s Rosefinch, White-throated Bushtit, Kashmir Nutcracker, Brooks’s Leaf Warbler, Lanceolated Jay, Mountain Chiffchaff, and one of the world’s most formidable ungulates, Markhor!

 Day 1: